 What is a DST?

-The DST which stands for Delaware Statutory Trust is an IRS-backed legal entity that allows investors up to 499 to pool their resources together to purchase a beneficiary ownership interest in the assets of a trust.
+The DST which stands for Delaware Statutory Trust is an IRS-backed legal entity where up to 499 investors can pool their resources to purchase a beneficiary ownership interest in the assets of a trust.
 While there are several legal differences, a DST is similar in function to a limited partnership.
 The most notable characteristics of DSTs are that they are eligible for use in a 1031 exchange.

 What is a TIC?

 While Tenant in Common is similar to Joint tenancy, a TIC is a co-ownership agreement that allows multiple investors up to 35 individuals to pool their resources together to own a single joint property.
 Each investor owns an undivided (must not be equal) share in the property and benefits from the resultant proportionate share of the tax shelters, income, and growth.